snowplow-archive/snowplow.github.com/_posts/2013-06-28-is-web-analytics-easy-or-hard-distinguishing-different-types-of-complexity.md

 ---
 layout: post
-shortenedlink: Is web analytics easy or hard?
 title: Is web analytics easy or hard?
 Distinguishing different types of complexity, and approaches for dealing with them
+title-short: Is web analytics easy or hard?
 tags: [webanalytics, complexity, data processing, data model]
 author: Yali
 category: Analytics